 Pay satisfaction and pay fairness are of vital concern to employees, employers, and hence the entire economic structure.
 Although the importance of fairness to compensation decisions is widely acknowledged, the research examining how fairness perception relates to components of pay is relatively scarce.
 Here, I model a dyadic employer-employee interaction as a "minimal" two-person game in which an allocator (e.g., an employer) divides a monetary amount (e.g., a workplace net profit) between herself and a recipient (e.g., an employee).
-Assuming rational, self-interested players, I propose a level-of-aspiration model, according to which players' pay satisfaction is proportional to their actual payoffs, relative to the payoffs to which they aspired.
-Solving for the points of equality between the players' levels of pay satisfaction yields two possible "harmony" points, depending on the assumption about the recipient's aspiration.
-Assumption that recipients aspire to receive 50% of the total amount, the predicted harmony allocation is $(\frac{2}{3}, \frac{1}{3})$ for the allocator and recipient, respectively.
-On the other hand, assuming the recipient aspires to be treated equally, that is, to receive the same amount as the allocator, the predicted harmony allocation is $(\varphi, 1-\varphi)$ , where $\varphi \approx 0.62$ is the famous Golden Ratio, known for its important role in human aesthetics and in many fields of science and technology.
-If the employee satisfaction is of primary interest, then the model prescribes that the employer should opt for the higher ratio of $\approx 38\%$ of the net profit, which in addition to yielding higher pay satisfaction is also more aesthetically pleasing.
+Assuming rational, self-interested players, I propose a level-of-aspiration model, according to which players' pay satisfaction is proportional to their actual payoffs relative to their aspired payoffs.
+Solving for the points of equality between the players' levels of pay satisfaction, yields two possible "harmony" points, depending on the assumption made about the recipient's aspiration levels.
+Under the assumption that the recipient aspires to receive 50% of the total amount, the predicted harmony allocation is $(\frac{2}{3}, \frac{1}{3})$ for the allocator and recipient, respectively.
+On the other hand, assuming the recipient aspires to be treated equally, that is, to receive the same amount as the allocator, the predicted harmony allocation is (φ , 1- φ), where $\phi \approx 0.62$ is the famous Golden Ratio, known for its important role in human aesthetics, and in many fields of science and technology.
+For a dyadic employer-employee interaction, the above solution prescribes that a fair salary is any percentage of the net profit between \approx 33% to \approx 38%, with strong preference for the upper limit, which in addition to yielding higher pay and pay satisfaction, is also aesthetically pleasing.